Foals welcome bassist Walter Gervers back to the band

 “After six years in the alpine wilderness guess who’s back in the band?,” wrote frontman Yannis Philippakis in an Instagram post of his fellow Foals members in the pub with Gervers.
 “Walter is back and better than ever.
 Rejoining for all the coming shows and into the future.
 Get ready, the boys are back in business.”

-The band then went on to share footage of the reunited line-up back in rehearsals.
+The band then went on to share footage of the reunited line-up back in rehearsals, performing ‘Milk & Black Spiders’ from 2013’s ‘Holy Fire‘.

 Gervers previously left the group in order to “pursue a new life”.
 The band remained a four-piece before becoming a trio when keyboardist Edwin Congreave left in 2021 to focus on his studies and environmental work.
 Following Gervers’ exit, live bass duties have been carried out by Everything Everything’s Jeremy Pritchard and Jagwar Ma’s Jack Freeman.